Lycoris (plant): Selected species

+In phylogenetic analyses based on chloroplast genes, Hori et al. found that all species of Lycoris they examined were nested within L. radiata.
+They suggest that the species of Lycoris presently recognized may not be distinct.

 Cultivation and uses

 Lycoris are extensively cultivated as ornamental plants in China and Japan, and also in other warm temperate regions of the world.
 In Japan, they are widely used at the edges of rice paddy fields to provide a strip of bright flowers in the summer, and over 230 cultivars have been selected for garden use.
 They are locally naturalised in the southeastern United States, where they are often called hurricane flowers, due to their blooming period coinciding with the peak of hurricane season.
 In China, people often use them as decorations in festivals or celebrations.